iron-software/IronPdfJava.Examples/tutorials/generate-pdfs/README.md

 While this tutorial covers basic functionalities, IronPDF offers far more.
 Learn about customizing PDF appearance, adding elements like headers or watermarks, managing page settings, and extracting contents through our detailed [examples and tutorials](https://ironpdf.com/java/examples/using-html-to-create-a-pdf/).

-You might also want to delve into our [API documentations](https://ironpdf.com/java/object-reference/api/) for comprehensive insights into the IronPDF capabilities.
+You might also want to look at our [API documentations](https://ironpdf.com/java/object-reference/api/) for comprehensive insights into the IronPDF capabilities.

 <hr class="separator">